fannibal/embsys/exam/README.md

-TO DO : DESCRIPTION BULLSHIT BUILDROOT
+TO DO : DESCRIPTION ETAPES BUILDROOT

 # Installation buildroot + flashage raspberry :